shaun-jacks/intro-R-workshop-mind/docs/01-Data-Exploration.md

-# Introduction and Data Exploration
+# Data Input, Output, and Exploration

 ## Goals
-By the end of this document, you will be able to:
+By the end of this chapter, you will be able to:

-1. Learn about the fundamental R Datatypes
-2. Read a CSV file into your R environment
+1. Read a CSV file into your R environment
-3. Write from your R environment to a CSV file
-4. Explore different attributes of a dataframe
+2. Explore different attributes of a dataframe
     - column names
     - row names
     - more with `attributes()`
     - Subset a dataframe by rows and columns
     - Filter a dataframe by the values of a column
-5. Use two data exploration and cleaning functions
+3. Use two data exploration and cleaning functions
     - Frequency counts of unique values with `table()`
     - Search for any duplicates within your data with `duplicated()`

-In this section, we introduce to you the Fundamental R Datatypes, Data input and data output, as well as some useful data exploration functions.

-## Datatypes

-### Numeric, Logical, Character, Factor

-### Lists, Vectors, Matrices

-### Dataframes
+4. Write from your R environment to a CSV file

 ## Reading in Data